jar398/listtools/doc/guide.md

  * A > B: same as B < A
  * A !
 B: A and B are disjoint; no individual falls under both
  * A >< B: A and B overlap but neither is contained in the other.
-   There are individuals falling under A and B, and under just A, and under just B.
+   There are individuals falling under both A and B, and under just A, and under just B.
    By convention we'll refer to this situation as 'overlap'.